ReactTraining/react-workshop/README.md

 $ npm install
 ```

 - **You can't start the app with `npm start` or `npm start app`.** Make sure you can see a `node_modules` folder at the root.
 If you can't you need to run `npm install` from the root of the repo.
-If that's not the issue and you've ran the app before but now it's not running, try `npm run kill-db`.
+If that's not the issue and you've ran the app before but now it's not running, try `npm run kill-db` (Mac/Linux) or `npm run kill-db-powershell` (PowerShell on Windows).
 We run a small local database for our curriculum project on port `3333` and there's some circumstances where it doesn't get killed correctly when you exited the app last time.

 ## License